SchlossVRL/ColorConceptAssociations/README.md

 CATEGORY LEARNING:

-`Exp1-catLearning` & `Exp2-catLearning`: stores the alien category learning data for each experiment.
+`Exp1-catLearning` & `Exp2-catLearning`: store the alien category learning data for each experiment.
+Columns for each include:
 - `Subj`: participant number
 - `Condition`: order/pairing of VR/PC & visual/auditory test
       - 2DV3DA = Visual system on PC then auditory system in VR